 - Compliance.
 Tax guidelines concerning the establishment of retirement funds and the use of retirement fund monies to purchase stock in one’s own company are complex.
 Remaining compliant is easier with a proven leader that knows the tax regulations.

 - Services.
 In addition to providing the necessary tools for you to use the ROBS strategy, Benetrends offers additional services to support your growing business.
-In addition to retirement plan services, Benetrends partners with vendors who offer payroll management, insurance, legal services, credit card processing needs and more.
+In addition to retirement plan services, Benetrends partners with vendors who offer insurance, legal services, credit card processing needs and more.

 Starting your own business is a heady and exciting time.
 Using the right structure and funding strategy allows you to realize your dream that much faster.